severalnines/docs/user-guide/sidebar.rst

 Sidebar
 =======

 Left-side navigation menu provides shortcuts to manage clusters, roles, users, notifications, integration, reporting, authentication, keys and certificates.
+The menu can be collapsed	to icon-only menu and expanded by using the `Close Menu`_ function.

-.. _Clusters:
+.. _Sidebar - Clusters:

 Clusters
 --------

 List of database clusters managed by ClusterControl with summarized status.
 Database cluster deployed by (or added into) ClusterControl will be listed in this page.
 See `Database Cluster List <dashboard.html#database-cluster-list>`_ section.

-.. _Operational Reports:
+.. _Sidebar - Operational Reports:

 Operational Reports
 -------------------